 Provides online consultation for high limit critical illness and long term participating life insurance products.
 By embedding a life insurance consultant into online education platforms, Xiaoyusan generates inbound leads from first-time parents in need of financial planning.

 Hangzhou based Baoxianshi is developing tools that streamline lead generation for agents whilst also providing a white label platform for agents to manage their customer base.

-Shuidibao is one of many community-based life insurance brokers currently popular on WeChat.
-The Digital Insurer already featured Shuidibao here, and several other startups are active in this space including Zhongtuobang, Trust Life, and Crowd Health.
+Bihubao is one of many community-based life insurance brokers currently popular on WeChat.
+The Digital Insurer already featured Bihubao here, and several other startups are active in this space including Zhongtuobang, Trust Life, and Crowd Health.

 Innolife has built a text-based chatbot for WeChat based on a decision tree of user responses that are constantly added to as users engage with the bot.
 Innolife then presents tailored health, life and disability insurance policies to users based on the bot interactions.